GoogleChrome/web.dev/src/site/content/en/blog/compat2021-midyear/index.md

   - CSS
 ---

-It’s time for the mid-year update on Compat2021—an effort to eliminate browser compatibility problems in five key focus areas.
+It's time for the mid-year update on Compat2021—an effort to eliminate browser compatibility problems in five key focus areas.
 For more details about the [#compat2021](https://twitter.com/search?q=%23compat2021) work and how we decided on the areas of focus, check out the [March announcement](https://web.dev/compat2021).